strapi/strapi/docs/3.x.x/guides/deployment.md

 - `Choose a hostname` or leave as-is.
 - Click the green `Create` button.

-You may continue after **Digital Ocean** has finished created your **Droplet** as indicated by the progress bar.
+You may continue after **Digital Ocean** has finished creating your **Droplet** as indicated by the progress bar.

 ### Setup production server and install Node.js

 These next steps involved setting up a production server and user access for development.
-Continue these steps after you [the create an initial Droplet](/3.x.x/guides/deployment.html#create-a-droplet) steps.

 Follow the official [Digital Ocean docs for initial server set-up using Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
 These steps will have you complete the following actions: